Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: FULL EXPANSION OF STRUCTURE IN -2HDM

 While the 4-field subsystem provides the minimal framework for non-radiating oscillons, it is imperative to verify if these configurations remain viable within the full structure of the 2HDM.
-We therefore map the previous ansatz onto the eight-field field space of the full complex doublet potential, to ensure the cancellation of high-frequency terms.\\ \\ We use a set of parameter values from Appendix 1 \cite{Battye_2020, Battye_2011, Hespel_2014}, but modifying the mixing parameter to $a=b=\pi/4$ to satisfy the cancellation condition.
+We therefore map the previous ansatz onto the eight-field field space of the full complex doublet potential, to ensure the cancellation of high-frequency terms.\\ \\ To satisfy the cancellation condition of radiation terms, we use a set of parameter values from Appendix 1 \cite{Battye_2020, Battye_2011, Hespel_2014}, but modifying the mixing parameter to $a=b=\pi/4$, to have $\mu^2=0.5$, $\lambda=1.78$, and $\lambda_4=-2.56$.
 Then, parameters in the Lagrangian can be rearrange into \cite{Battye_2020, BATTYE2025139311}